Creative writing by

 Currently seeking publication of upmarket, period fiction:

-In 1975, kindergartener Abernathy Gillum and his father, Ryle, are scraping out a living in an old sharecroppers’ cabin in rural Pittsboro, North Carolina when Abernathy’s mother, May-Rose Quigly, leaves town to chase her singing career and escape her Aunt Wilma’s legacy of bitterness and lost esteem.
-Abernathy seizes the chance to befriend the Black boy living in the Big House across the pond, fueled by his daddy’s ways of thinking about race relations...and unburdened by his scant knowledge of the two families' entwined history.
+In 1975, kindergartener Abernathy Gillum, who is white, scrapes out a living with his father in an old sharecroppers’ cabin in a rural North Carolina town when his mother leaves to chase her singing career—and escape her family’s legacy of bitterness and lost esteem.
+Fueled by his daddy’s thinking about race relations, Abernathy seizes the chance to befriend John-Michael Davidson, the Black boy who lives in the Big House across the pond—knowing little of the entwined history of Abernathy’s mother’s family and the Davidsons.
+In North Carolina’s early days of fully integrated public school, young Abernathy seeks a loving home amidst constant reminders of his family history.

-CATCH AND RELEASE follows Abernathy’s journey to age thirteen and Nashville—where Abernathy alone will decide to whom and where he most belongs.
+CATCH AND RELEASE follows Abernathy’s journey to age thirteen, when his mother returns, takes him to Nashville, and he alone will decide to whom and where he most belongs.

 about melissa E. Ferguson

 Melissa has been a storyteller since she was a child playing barefoot in the woods of North Carolina.
-She writes short stories, is seeking publication for a novel of upmarket, period fiction, and has many ideas in the cooker.
-Melissa earned a BA in creative writing from Penn State University and her MS in women’s studies from Towson University.
-She lives in Maryland between two streams that run under the Washington Beltway.
+Like Abernathy, the protagonist of Catch and Release, in 1975 Melissa attended kindergarten early in North Carolina’s full integration of public schools.
+Melissa earned a BA in creative writing from Penn State University and an MS in women’s studies from Towson University.
+She lives in Maryland and a member of The Authors Guild.

 Photo credit: Jamie Wulfekuhle-Zaweski.